-Anji Bai Cha has a very short harvesting period, making it one of China's rarest and more expensive teas.
+Anji Bai Cha has a very short harvesting period, making it one of China's rarest and most exquisite teas.

 The History of Anji Bai Cha

 While the cultivation of Anji Bai Cha began in the 1980s, the story of this rare and exquisite tea starts much earlier.
 Eight hundred years ago, to be precise.
-During Song Dynasty China, Anji Bai Cha green tea was the most revered green tea.
+During the Song Dynasty in China, Anji Bai Cha green tea was the most revered tea.

-During the time in Song Dynasty, white tea as a tea type didn't exist.
-Soon, all Anji Bai Cha production was lost, and the tea bushes abandoned.
+During the Song Dynasty, white tea as a distinct tea type didn't exist.
+Soon, all Anji Bai Cha production was lost, and the tea bushes were abandoned.

 How Is Anji Bai Cha Green Tea Processed?